2015 Year in Review

 Despite Rocco’s 10 wins in the Late Models, he was unable to catch 5-time winner Jason Palmer in the point standings.
 It was Palmer’s 5th overall Speedbowl championship and his first in the Late Models.
 3-time champ Bruce Thomas Jr made only 1 start in 2015 – and won the feature to help extend his streak of consecutive seasons with a feature win (all in the Late Models) to 13.
 Anthony Flannery, who won twice, was the only other feature winner in the division.

-Al Stone III was once again atop the Ltd Sporstmen, leading the division with 6 wins and becoming the 1st 3-time Champion in the division.
+Al Stone III was once again atop the Ltd Sportsmen, leading the division with 6 wins and becoming the 1st 3-time Champion in the division.
 He finished 93 points ahead of Monte Gibbs.
 Neither Gibbs nor 3rd place finisher Jason Chicolas won a feature during the season.
 Stone’s 43 career LS wins remains the best in track history.
 Chris Meyer won 4 times.
 Allen Coates returned to the division full-time and won a 50-lapper in early August.

 Wayne Burroughs Jr started off strong in the Mini Stocks, winning 3 of the first 4 events en route to capturing his 1st Mini Stock Champion over 5-time champ Ken Cassidy Jr. Burroughs won 5 times, including a 50-lapper in late August.
 Cassidy led the division with 5 to increase his record MS career total to 64.
 The highly competive 4-cylinders had 10 different feature winners – the most by any Saturday or Thursday division in 2015.